 Instructions

-• Place the chicken thighs in a medium bowl and season them with salt and pepper.
+• Pat the chicken dry with a paper towel, then place them in a medium bowl and season the chicken with salt and black pepper.

-• Pour the orange-mustard mixture over the chicken thighs.
-Wrap the chicken bowl with a silicone wrap (I like to use this reusable silicone strech lids) or a plastic wrap.
+• Pour the orange-mustard marinade over the chicken pieces.
+Wrap the chicken bowl with a silicone wrap (I like to use this reusable silicone stretch lids) or a plastic wrap.
 Marinate at room temperature for 30 minutes*.

 Notes

-• You can marinate the chicken in the fridge overnight if you prefer.
+• You can marinate the chicken in the refrigerator overnight if you prefer.

-• To store: Store leftover chicken thighs in an airtight container for up to 4 days in the fridge.
+• To store: Store leftovers in an airtight container for up to 4 days in the fridge.

 • To reheat: You can reheat in the microwave when ready to eat.